devtut/generate/docs/python/generators.md

 ```

-If the logic is recursive, use `yield from` to include all the values from the recursive call in a =flattened= result:
+If the logic is recursive, use `yield from` to include all the values from the recursive call in a "flattened" result:

 ```
 def preorder_traversal(node):